kasteway/Linear_Regression/README.md

 - Overfitting with Many Variables: In cases with many independent variables, the model might become overfit to the training data, leading to poor performance on unseen data.

 ---

+## algorithms used for optimizing the cost function:

+1. Batch Gradient Descent - calculates the gradient of the cost function with respect to the parameters for the entire training dataset.
+As a result, it updates the model parameters only after it has computed the gradients for the entire dataset.
+   - Applications: Batch gradient descent is suitable for smaller datasets or when computational resources are sufficient to handle the entire dataset at once.
+   -  Challenges: It can be slow and computationally intensive, particularly with very large datasets.
+Also, it might not handle well with very large-scale machine learning problems where the dataset doesn't fit into memory.
+2. Stochastic Gradient Descent (SGD) - updates parameters for each training example.
+It's faster but results in a more fluctuating convergence path.
+3. Mini-batch Gradient Descent - This is a compromise between batch and stochastic gradient descent.
+It updates parameters after computing the gradient on small batches of the training data, offering a balance between speed and stability.

+---
+## Tips:
+- Gradient Descent -> is about iteratively adjusting the coefficients to minimize the difference between the predicted values and the actual values, as measured by a cost function like the MSE
+- Learning Rate -> The learning rate determines the size of the steps we take towards the minimum.
+If it's too large, we might overshoot the minimum; if it's too small, the algorithm might take too long to converge.
+- Convergence -> The process is repeated until the algorithm converges, meaning the change in the cost function is below a certain small threshold, or a maximum number of iterations is reached

+---

 ## Resources:

 - Wikipedia Simple Linear Regression Link - [Wikipedia Simple Linear Regression](https://en.wikipedia.org/wiki/Simple_linear_regression)